cjdbarlow/bedside-notebook/anaesthesia/regional/tap.md

 	* The internal and external oblique muscles separate rectus and transversus abdominus more laterally
 	* Transversus abdominus may not be present superiorly
 	If a block is performed here, then LA should be injected superior to the posterior rectus sheath.
-* The TAP contains the thoracolumber nerves (T6-L1) which innervate the abdominal wall
+* The TAP contains the thoracolumbar nerves (T6-L1) which innervate the abdominal wall
-* Thoracolumber nerves consist of intercostal, subcostal, iliohypogastric, and ilioinguinal nerves
+* Thoracolumbar nerves consist of intercostal, subcostal, iliohypogastric, and ilioinguinal nerves
 * All travel beneath the rectus and run for a variable distance through the TAP before penetrating the rectus sheath
 This may occur quite laterally, so **medial blocks may miss the nerve** as it travels through the TAP.